A Surreal Future, A Satirical Mirror: Poland Is Not Yet Lost

 by Kathryn Gainor

-Prepare for a thought-provoking and potentially unsettling theatrical experience with “Poland Is Not Yet Lost, as long as we are alive!”
-This play, a bold and imaginative creation by Dorota Abbe and Michael Rubenfeld, plunges headfirst into the complex and often fraught territory of contemporary Polish-Jewish relations.
-Through a daringly satirical lens, it paints a picture of an alternate reality that is as fascinating as it is controversial.
+Prepare for a thought-provoking—and at times unsettling—theatrical experience with “Poland Is Not Yet Lost, as long as we are alive!”
+This bold and imaginative play, created by Dorota Abbe and Michael Rubenfeld, dives headfirst into the complex and often tense landscape of contemporary Polish-Jewish relations.
+Using a daring satirical lens, it paints a vivid portrait of an alternate reality that is as captivating as it is provocative.

 What if?

-In its place, a wave of approximately three million Jewish refugees seeks a new haven.
-Their gaze, perhaps surprisingly, turns towards Poland – a land etched in their collective memory, a place that holds centuries of intertwined history, both of profound cultural richness and unspeakable tragedy.
-This influx isn’t met with closed borders or suspicion, but with an open and, frankly, astonishing embrace, challenging conventional narratives of displacement and reception.
+In the wake of this seismic shift, three million Jewish refugees seek a new home.
+Their gaze turns—perhaps unexpectedly—toward Poland, a land deeply imprinted with their collective memory, filled with centuries of both profound cultural richness and unspeakable tragedy.
+But rather than facing closed borders or suspicion, the refugees are welcomed with open arms.
+The narrative upends conventional expectations of displacement and reception.

-And this isn’t just some quiet thought experiment happening on stage.
-This premise, this radical reimagining of history and identity, is getting people talking.
-It’s sparking conversations, igniting debates, and challenging audiences to confront uncomfortable questions about memory, belonging, and the ever-shifting sands of national identity.
-What does it mean for a nation so deeply rooted in its Catholic traditions to suddenly embrace a predominantly Jewish identity?
-How would this seismic shift ripple through every facet of Polish society, from its laws and customs to its cultural expressions, educational systems, and international relations?
-These are just some of the complex and compelling questions that this bold theatrical endeavor dares to pose, inviting us to consider the malleability of identity and the potential for unexpected transformations.
+And it’s not just a quiet thought experiment.
+This radical reimagining has ignited conversation, sparked debate, and challenged audiences to confront difficult questions about memory, belonging, and national identity.
+What would it mean for a nation so rooted in Catholic tradition to suddenly embrace a predominantly Jewish identity?
+How would such a shift ripple through Polish society—its laws, customs, cultural life, education, and international relations?
+These are the bold, complex questions this play dares to ask, urging us to reflect on the fluidity of identity and the possibility of unexpected transformation.

 The Minds Behind this Audacious Premise